joanna350/Predict_Travel_Duration/prediction_model/Readme.md

 ```
 python(version adequately) -m pip install --user -Iv '__package_name__==__version__'
 ```
-* I didn't use version match, but it may be necessary in the future
+* didn't use version match, may be necessary as packages evolve and outdated settings allow recreation
+* `-Iv` is another argument I rarely use, just to ignore the last version and install anew

 ### File Structure
 ```